 Still, if you’re ever in Seoul – it’s definitely a good day trip!

-What else to experience in Seoul:
+What else you can experience in Seoul:

-6 things you must see in Seoul!
+6 things you must have seen in Seoul!

 Seoul: Free admission to Gyeongbokgung Palace